Destiny Santana knows exactly why she loves art.

 “Dance was my first love and my introduction into art,” she said.

 Whether it was dancing on the corner with friends, on stage at the Apollo Theatre, or the graffiti art on the subway trains, Destiny found inspiration in what was around her.
 Art spoke to her.
-One of seven children, Destiny’s mother fled Cuba at a young age to start a new life in America.
+One of seven children, her mother fled Cuba at a young age to start a new life in America.

 “My mom didn't really let me go on the trains - she said I had to stay within a four-block radius,” she explained.